 The cartography on top of which an indoor navigation and monitorization system is deployed is a powerful tool to catalogue all the information about the facilities, a tool that can be easily accessible anytime, anywhere.
 Once it’s customised and adapted to the manager’s specific needs, it can become a roadmap to daily information if the person is in charge of a large space like a corporate office or a convention centre.

-The different elements included on a map may appear depending on the zoom level, so a store may appear from a certain zoom and a fire extinguisher from another.
+The different elements included on a map may appear depending on the zoom level.
+A store may appear from a certain zoom and a fire extinguisher from another.
 In this way, you will always have a clear vision of the space, no matter how many Points of Interest there are.

 2. Guarantee a safe work environment

-Situm MRM, the solution to manage staff through geolocation, includes two smart alarms: Panic Button and Man Down Alert, that allow to activate or detect any emergency situation quickly, as well as locating it and giving notifications about it through the system’s control panel.
+Situm MRM, the solution to manage staff through geolocation, includes two intelligent alarms: Panic Button and Man Down Alert.
+These alerts activate or detect any emergency situation quickly, as well as the location that triggers a notification in the system’s control panel.
+This way, indoor positioning for facility management adds a new layer to the building’s security.

 3. Facilitate an agile maintenance